-The Internet of Things (IoT) is one of the most-hyped technologies at the moment.
-By some estimates, internet-connected gadgets already outnumber people and by 2020 there could be as many as 20 billion 'things' in use around the world.
+The Internet of Things (IoT) is one of the fastest growing technologies in the world.
+By some estimates, internet-connected gadgets already outnumber people and by 2025 there could be as many as 21.5 billion ‘things’ in use around the world.

 But for all the promises that this technology is set to revolutionize the way we do business and manage our everyday lives, many developments are still short of maturity.
 Therefore, it pays to take a look at what some of the world's biggest tech companies are doing with the technology for an idea of what we can expect to see in the coming years.